Women artists of Bangladesh: Fareha Zeba (born 1961)

 left their mark on time (fig. 1.27).

 Nasima Haque Mitu (born 1967)

 Nasima Haque Mitu has selected the carving technique in sculpture.
-Her work is unique for the use of very simple and pure yet meaningful and symbolic forms (fig. 1.30).
+Her work uses very simple and pure yet meaningful and symbolic forms (fig. 1.30).
 It is as if the intent is to seek inner meaning, not to explain.
-Her work expresses the dichotomy and the relationship between the male and the female in a very subtle way.
+Her work expresses the dichotomy and the relationship between the male and the female in a subtle way.